Kahler-Einstein metrics with edge singularities: The uniform estimate in the positive case

 \subsection{Poincar\'e and Sobolev inequalities}

-In this subsection we show that along the continuity path (\ref{TYCMEq}) one has uniform Poincar\'e and Sobolev inequalities.
+In this subsection we show that along the continuity path (\ref{RCMEq}) one has uniform Poincar\'e and Sobolev inequalities.

 We first prove that a uniform Poincar\'e inequality holds as soon as $s>\eps>0$.
 The following argument is the analogue of \cite[Lemma 6.12]{Tbook} in this edge setting, and also generalizes \cite[Lemma 3]{LT} to higher dimensions.
 The second part is the same assertion as \cite[Proposition 8]{D}.
 The proof here takes advantage of the fine regularity results for solutions available to us. \begin{lem} Denote by $\Delta_{\o_{\vp(s)}}$ the Friedrichs extension of the Laplacian associated to $\o_{\vp(s)}$. \begin{itemize} \item[i)] For any $s\in(0,\mu)$, $\lambda_1(-\Delta_{\o_{\vp(s)}})>s$. \item[ii)] For $s=\mu$, $\lambda_1(-\Delta_{\o_{\vp(\mu)}})\ge \mu$.
 If $(\Delta_{\o_{\vp(\mu)}}+\mu)\psi=0$ then $\nabla^{1,0}_{g_{\vp(\mu)}}\psi$ is a holomorphic vector field tangent to $D$. \end{itemize} \end{lem} \begin{proof} (i) Let $\psi$ be an eigenfunction of $\Delta_{\o_{\vp(s)}}$ with eigenvalue $-\lambda_1$.
 Since $\vp(s)$ is polyhomogeneous, then the eigenfunctions of $\Delta_{\o_{\vp(s)}}$ are also polyhomogeneous.
 This is a special case of the main regularity theorem for linear elliptic differential edge operators from \cite{Ma1}.
 The proof uses the same pseudodifferential machinery described in \S 3 (although for this particular result it is possible to give a more elementary proof).
-The key fact we need, that is a consequence of the use of the Friedrichs extension, is that $\psi \sim a_0 r^0 + a_1 r^{\frac{1}{\be}} + a_2 r^2 + O(r^{2+\eta})$ for some $\eta > 0$, and in particular there is no $\log r$ in this expansion.
+The key fact is that $\psi \sim a_0 r^0 + a_1 r^{\frac{1}{\be}} + a_2 r^2 + O(r^{2+\eta})$ for some $\eta > 0$, and in particular there is no $\log r$ in this expansion, since we are using the Friedrichs extension.